Counting Time YAH’s Way: Understanding the Biblical Calendar

 • Neither divides evenly into the other.
 That’s why every workable calendar must occasionally adjust (leap month or leap day).

-Fixed-day systems
+Fixed-day Calendars

 • 360-day calendar: Will drift about 5¼ days earlier each year.
 In 72 years, Passover would fall a whole season early.